-When the ponche crema is thick enough, remove from the stove and take the cinnamon stick out.
+When the ponche crema is thick enough, pour the rum, remove from the stove and take the cinnamon stick out.

 Blend and store in a glass bottle. (note 2)

 - This technique is called tempering the egg.
 Slowly heating up the temperature of the eggs avoids that they scramble into the hot milk.

 - This homemade ponche crema can be stored in the fridge for up to 1 month.

 Bonus track: Venezuelan Gaitas (This are our traditional Christmas songs)